MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/activedirectory/Install-ADServiceAccount.md

 ```

 This command installs a managed service account with name SQL-HR-svc-01 on the local computer.
-If a group managed service account is used, the service account must have the **PrincipalsAllowedToRetrieveManagedPassword** property set.

 ### Example 2: Get a managed service account and install it on the local computer
 ```